MdMahbubarRahman/Duran/README.md

 # Duran
-Duran is a special purpose solver for MINLP problem.
+Duran is a special purpose solver for a class of MINLP problems.